WAW-joustolla sujuvuutta koiran arkiulkoiluihin

 • WAW maintains control over the dog

-• WAW is compatible with both normal belts and flexi
+• WAW is compatible with both normal leashes and flexi

 • WAW is durable and made in Europe!